The Knight's Tale

 gptkbp:cultural_significance explores themes of honor and rivalry

-gptkbp:ends_at resolution through a tournament
+gptkbp:ended resolution through a tournament

 gptkbp:features two knights

-gptkbp:genre gptkb:poet
+gptkbp:genre gptkb:poetry

-gptkbp:historical_context gptkb:novel
+gptkbp:historical_context gptkb:fantasy_literature

 14th century England